Steelers fan chokes pregnant Chargers fan at game, photos and video show

 PRESIDENT TRUMP TO ATTEND ARMY-NAVY FOOTBALL GAME SATURDAY IN PHILADELPHIA

-Daniel Minshew, told the Pittsburgh Current he and the woman, who was also not identified, are married and from San Diego.
+Daniel Minshew told the Pittsburgh Current he and the woman, who was not identified, are married and from San Diego.
 He said he had been “heckled and yelled at prior to the attack” but “never experienced anything” like Sunday's fight.
 He told the Current he planned to call police and file charges.

 The Steelers released a statement saying they were cooperating with local authorities to investigate the incident.